patil8381/MonthlyWages.jar/README.md

 to test this jar,

-git pull this repo and run the jar file via below in cmd
+git pull this repo

 and run the .sql file and create the db to establish connection in with the MySQL database.

+Now run the jar file via below in cmd

 java -jar wages-0.0.1-SNAPSHOT.jar